BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 FIGHT OR FLIGHT

-In 1915, Cannon coined the term "fight or flight", to describe an animal's response to threats in Bodily Changes in Pain.
+In 1915, Cannon coined the term "fight or flight", to describe an animal's response to threats of bodily changes of Pain.

 Cannon research highlighted the importance of adrenaline, and it's effects on different body organs, all of which aim to optimize energy management, and return the organism to balanced homeostasis after threatening situations.